Calculate

 Last updated: April 2026 ยท 8 min read ยท US investors

-This guide gives you an honest, data-backed answer with real return comparisons, tax impact, and a clear verdict based on your situation.
+This guide gives you a straight answer with real numbers, tax impact, and a clear verdict for your situation โ€” no fluff.

 Quick Answer: Are T-Bills Worth It?